 There will be an initial consultation fee when you first see a surgeon regarding a tummy tuck.
 How much this will be depends upon the surgeon.
 Consultation fees range from $50 (AUD) to $500.
 If you see more than one surgeon—and you really should, before deciding on the best surgeon to proceed with—you will have to pay a fee for each consultation.
 Typically most surgeon’s charge $250 – $350 for the initial consultation.

 Fees for the anaesthetist depend on their qualifications.
 A GP attending you as an anaesthetist during a tummy tuck will likely cost much less than a qualified anaesthetist.
 Anaesthetist fees are not calculated on a standard scale.
 However, According to the Australian Society of Anaesthetists, the fee charged by an anaesthetist is determined by the Medical Benefits Schedule (MBS) number or the Relative Value Guide (RVG) number.

-For cosmetic procedures the hourly charge for an anaesthetist would be in the range of $600-650 AUD.
-Typically a tummy tuck takes between one and three hours, depending on how much work is needed.
+For cosmetic procedures the hourly charge for an anaesthetist would be in the range of $600-1,000 AUD.
+Typically a tummy tuck takes around three hours, depending on how much work is needed.
 The anaesthetist’s fee will go up accordingly.

 Most surgeons’ use only qualified anaesthetists, and their fees far exceed the fee charged by a regular doctor performing the same duty.